crcass/unit-4-game/README.md

 ## Known Issues
 * Game works on mobile but there are numerous formatting / reflow issues.
 Use at your own risk!
-* There are a few minor reflow issues, especially at the end of the game.
 * Occasionally, a random player / enemy ship image will not load.
 The game will still function, but there won't be a pretty picture.
 * Sounds are currently not working.